5 million active installs!!!

 However, if you are using a static front page for your site, you will not get these options.
 You will have to go to the page which you are using as a static page and edit the Facebook settings there.
 You may check the Social section to understand how to do it.

 Finally, you can add an image (1200 x 630 px) in the Default settings part.
-This will appear on posts and pages which does not have an image.
+This will appear on posts and pages which do not have an image.
 If kept blank, Facebook will randomly select an image from your website.

 Just like Facebook, Twitter needs some code to fetch data from your site.
 This code is known as Twitter Card Meta Data.
 You should enable this option: